nataliemall/insta-downloader-bookmark/README.md

 <br />

-**Step 4:** Open image on instagram, refresh page, and click on the bookmark
+**Step 4:** Click on the desired image on instagram, then click on the InstaSaver bookmark
 <br />
 **Step 5:** Right-click image and click "Save Image As"
 <br />